Home

 Unlike the RSGB Ltd., we at the LPWS do NOT want your money!

-Deformation of Character
+Defamation of Character

 Following the conviction of George, G1MTT, The Radio Society of Great Britain Limited gleefully broadcasted their views on the subject.
-Unfortunately they didn't bother to find out what he was charged with, which repeater was used, which Court the case was conducted in, the length of the case, let alone what he was found guilty of!
+Unfortunately they didn't bother to find out what he was charged with, which repeater was used, which Court the case was conducted in, or the length of the case, - let alone what he was found guilty of!

 The Defamatory Article